DinkyToyz/wtmcsServiceDispatcher/README.md

 - [`Service vehicle`] **dispatch strategy**:
   Choose the dispatch strategy to use for these vehicles.

-- **Garbage amount limit**:
-  Only available for garbage trucks.
-Sets the amount of garbage a building must accumulate before a garbage truck is dispatch do take care of it.

 ### Sending Out Spare Vehicles

-The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to before the game would do it.
+The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to do it before the game would.

 - **Never**:
   Never send out new vehicles before the game would do it anyway.